OpenRockets/web-dev-error-solutions/errors/nextjs/handling-casterror-cast-to-objectid-failed-for-value-in-a-mern-stack-application/README.md

+# 🐞 Handling `CastError: Cast to ObjectId failed for value "..."` in a MERN Stack Application

 This document addresses a common error encountered when working with MongoDB, Express.js, React.js, and Next.js (MERN stack) applications: the `CastError: Cast to ObjectId failed for value "..."`.
 This error typically arises when your application attempts to use an invalid `ObjectId` string when querying MongoDB.
 This often happens when an incorrect ID is passed from the frontend (React/Next.js) to the backend (Express.js) which then tries to use it to find a document in the MongoDB database.